EnterpriseBranding/action-dynamic-readme/README.md

 ```

-> :information_source: **Inline includes** can come in handy when you want to parse the data once and save it. or can be used inside a nested includes
+> :information_source: **Inline includes** can come in handy when you want to parse the data once and save it.
+It can also be used inside a nested include.
 >
-> :information_source: **Reusable includes** & Inline Includes dose the same work. but this can come in handy when you are generating template & saving it in the same file it preserves include comment and will be parsed again when Re-generating the template & contents of that include will be updated
+> :information_source: Even though **Reusable includes** and **Inline Includes** do the same work, they can come in handy when you are generating a template and saving it in the same file.
+It preserves the include comment which will be parsed again when re-generating the template, and the contents of the include will be updated accordingly.
 >
-> :warning: To avoid rendering File Includes in this section. we have used `\!`. make sure to use only `!` to render the file include.
+> :warning: To avoid rendering File Includes in this section, we have used `\!`.
+Make sure to use only `!` to render the file include.

 ---
 ### For live Demo Please Check [Demo Repository](https://github.com/varunsridharan/demo-dynamic-readme)